 The return on investment depends heavily on the scale of the archive and the volume of ongoing document processing.

-Challenge 1: Variable Document Quality
+Variable Document Quality

 - Multi-tier quality assessment